YellowstoneRanger

 Yellowstone-Trip-Day-Post-2

 When a new social media series was needed at the beginning of June, I utilized my public relations skills to create, plan, and monitor #TripDayThursday all the way through its run this summer.
 Each week, I highlighted specific features on park road segments as a virtual road trip.
 I updated a basic park map as a visual aid to viewers, and I added a personally illustrated graphic to tie in with each week's features.
-In both Yellowstone's June and July social media reports, #TripDayThursday posts were within the top three posts for engagement on Facebook, and the number one post of both months for engagement on Instagram!
-You can check out my work on the Instagram, Facebook, and Twitter profiles of both @yellowstonenps and @YellowstoneNPS.
+In both Yellowstone's June and July social media reports, my posts were within the top three posts for engagement on Facebook, and the number one post of both months for engagement on Instagram!
+You can check out my work on both Instagram and Facebook, @yellowstonenps and @YellowstoneNPS.

 FORT YELLOWSTONE PANELS